tzakharko/precondition/README.md

 evaluates to a string will be interpreted as an assertion and will fail (since assertions must evaluate to `TRUE`).

-The diagnosic machinery is implemented using the low-level function `diagnose_expressions()` (see documentation).
+The diagnostic machinery is implemented using the low-level function `diagnose_expressions()` (see documentation).

 ## Advanced customization and assertion helpers